nvpro-samples/nvpro_core/nvvk/README.md

 - **freeBlockMemory**

 > **WARNING:**
-> - cannot manage copy > 4 GB
+> - cannot manage a copy > 4 GB

 Usage:
-- Enqueue transfers into the provided `VkCommandBuffer` and then finalize the copy operations.
+- Enqueue transfers into your `VkCommandBuffer` and then finalize the copy operations.
-- You can either signal the completion of the operations manually by the **nvvk::StagingID** or implicitly by associating the copy operations with a VkFence.
+- Associate the copy operations with a `VkFence`
-- The release of the resources allows to safely recycle the memory for future transfers.
+- The release of the resources allows to safely recycle the buffer space for future transfers.

+> We use fences as a way to garbage collect here, however a more robust solution
+> may be implementing some sort of ticketing/timeline system.
+> If a fence is recycled, then this class may not be aware that the fence represents a different
+> submission, likewise if the fence is deleted elsewhere problems can occur.

 Example :